-7. Use some Language Learning DVDs or Stream Spanish Learning Material
+7. Use some Language Learning Apps or Stream Spanish Learning Material

-There is a wide array of language learning DVDs and Spanish content that can be streamed designed for toddlers.
+There is a wide array of language learning apps and Spanish content that can be streamed designed for toddlers.
 These can help build a basic foundation of vocabulary in Spanish.

-Check Out: Little Pim has a great set of DVDs that teach children basic Spanish words.
-Dino Lingo also offers DVDs and streaming content for kids, with animations of dinosaurs as the main characters.
+Check Out: Little Pim has a great app that teaches children basic Spanish words.
+Dino Lingo also offers an app and streaming content for kids, with animations of dinosaurs as the main characters.

 8. By Celebrating a Tradition Native to a Spanish Speaking Country